 Here are some compelling rowing facts:

 Undoubtedly, the Prague to Hamburg Rowing Race, an 850-km row for 12 straight days between Prague and Hamburg, is a challenge of the epic sort.
-Completed in October, 2018, the scullers had challenges within the challenge, such as powerful currents or trying to grab a few winks with high winds on the river.
+Completed in October, 2018 with a second edition in 2019, the scullers had challenges within the challenge, such as powerful currents or trying to grab a few winks with high winds on the river.
 Read more about it in this article Extreme Row Across Europe on the World Rowing site.
-But we understand if you choose to admire these challenges from Afar.
+We can’t tell if a 2020 edition will take place.
+But we understand if you choose to admire these rowing challenges from afar.

 Coastal rowing is the mountain biking of rowing.
 It’s wilder, and typically over different terrain, and there may be more surprises.
 Simply put, you need to relax but constantly adapt to wind, waves and current.
 Have a soft catch and apply power mid-stroke.
 Row more upright.
 Ensure a clean release.
 When rough, get about 20 cm of horizontal hand separation.
 Keep rowing or you’re really in trouble.
 Does that sound fun?
 Challenging?